The Michelin Bib Gourmand awards for 2019 is out, with 58 restaurants making the cut for the coveted accolade.

 Mon–Tue, Thu–Sat 1pm–2am; Sun 1pm–midnight.

-An establishment that’s won multiple accolades from both food critics and local media outlets, Fresh Taste Big Prawn Noodle certainly delivers on what its name suggests, offering up succulent prawns in a deliciously savoury broth, with springy pork skin and yellow noodles served on the side.
+An establishment that’s won multiple accolades from both food critics and local media outlets, Fresh Taste Big Prawn Noodle certainly delivers on what its name suggests, offering up succulent prawns in a delicious savoury broth, with springy pork skin and yellow noodles on the side.

 Unlike its sweet Western counterpart, carrot cake in Singapore is not a cake.
 Instead, it’s a fried, savoury dish made with white radish, eggs and sambal (chilli paste).
-This Newton Hawker Centre stall serves up an exemplary rendition of this crowd favourite, with a perfectly crispy outside and a moist, soft interior.
+This Newton Food Centre stall serves up an exemplary rendition of the crowd favourite, with a perfectly crispy exterior and a moist, soft interior.

 Newton Food Centre.
 500 Clemenceau Avenue North #01–28, Singapore 229495.

-‘Punny’ name aside, Bar-Roque stands out for its pitch perfect French fare, modelled after the dishes on offer at a rustic Parisian bistro.
-Bestsellers at this restaurant include the rotisserie free-range chicken with potato gratin, as well as the wagyu hanger steak with fries.
+Pun aside, Bar-Roque Grill stands out for its pitch perfect French fare, modelled after the dishes on offer at a rustic Parisian bistro.
+Dishes at this restaurant include the French spring chicken with crispy potatoes, as well as the black angus ribeye with baby romaine salad.

 Bar-Roque Grill.
 165 Tanjong Pagar Road #01–00, Singapore 088539. +65 6444 9672.